TheRetroChannel/C64-Longboard-RF-replacement/README.md

 Q: Wow, this is fantastic!
 How can I ever repay you?

 A: It's free, and that's exactly how I wanted it to be.
 Although it may look simple, the amount of hours I've sunk into this project is ridiculous and that's just how it is with this stuff.
 I'll be more than happy to see this being shared around and hopefully put to use.
 PCBWAY does give me a small credit when people use the shared project page (linked above) but if you really want to help me continue doing this kind of thing, consider signing up as a [Patron](https://www.patreon.com/theretrochannel), or you can buy me a [Ko-Fi](https://ko-fi.com/sawickipediatrc)

-# To-do
-Just a reminder to myself to do the following:
-* Film video and insert link here